ryonley/symfonyone/README.md

 Symfony Standard Edition
 ========================

-Howdy Yall people be chillin tonight yeah
+Howdy Yall people be chillin tonight yeah hello

 Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.